Dancing on Ice 2020 confirmed contestant line-up

 Michael Barrymore – PULLED OUT OF COMPETITION WITH INJURY

-Welcome to the Class of 2020, @mrbarrymore ✨ We will not wait to see you on the ice! #DancingOnIce pic.twitter.com/YZdu3Euw2o
+Welcome to the Class of 2020, @mrbarrymore ✨ We won’t wait to see you on the ice! #DancingOnIce pic.twitter.com/YZdu3Euw2o

 — Dancing on Ice (@dancingonice) September 24, 2019

-The ’90s TV presenter returned to actuality TV, 14 years after ending second on Movie star Large Brother.
+The ’90s TV presenter returned to actuality TV, 14 years after ending second on Movie star Huge Brother.

 “I’m delighted to say that I’ll be joining the Dancing on Ice line up for 2020,” he stated.
 “I’m looking forward to meeting Holly and Phil.
 I’m very excited… it’s performance time!”

-Nonetheless, his time on the present will likely be brief.
+Nevertheless, his time on the present shall be brief.
 Though Barrymore appeared within the Christmas particular, he broke his wrist after the present recorded.
-This compelled Barrymore to tug out of the competitors.
+This compelled Barrymore to drag out of the competitors.
 He was changed by former Blue Peter presenter Radzi Chinyanganya.

 Dancing on Ice launches on Sunday, fifth January 2020 on ITV